localstack/docs/content/en/tutorials/ephemeral-application-previews/index.md

 With LocalStack's Ephemeral Instances, you can create short-lived, self-contained deployments of LocalStack in the cloud.
 These Ephemeral Instances let you deploy your application on a remote LocalStack container, creating an Application Preview.
 This allows you to run end-to-end tests, preview features, and collaborate within your team or across teams asynchronously.

-This tutorial will show you how to use LocalStack's Ephemeral Instance to generate an Application Preview automatically for every new Pull Request (PR) using a GitHub Action workflow.
+This tutorial will show you how to use LocalStack's Ephemeral Instance feature to generate an Application Preview automatically for every new Pull Request (PR) using a GitHub Action workflow.

 ## Prerequisites